John Montague (poet): Later years: 1974–2016

 Settled in Cork with his second wife, Evelyn Robson, Montague published an anthology, The Faber Book of Irish Verse (1974) with a book of lyrics, A Slow Dance (1975).
-Recognition was now beginning to come, with the award of the Irish American Cultural Institute in 1976, the first Marten Toonder Award in 1977, and in 1978, the Alice Hunt Bartlett Award for The Great Cloak, "the best book of poetry in two years" according to the Poetry Society of Great Britain.
-A Guggenheim in 1979 and 1980 enabled Montague to complete his Selected Poems (1982) and his second long poem, The Dead Kingdom (1984) both co-published by Dolmen (Ireland), Oxford (England), Wake Forest University Press (US) and Exile Editions (Canada).
+Recognition was now beginning to come, with the award of the Irish American Cultural Institute in 1976, the first Marten Toonder Award in 1977, and in 1978, the Alice Hunt Bartlett Prize for The Great Cloak, "the best book of poetry in two years" according to the Poetry Society of Great Britain.
+A Guggenheim Fellowship in 1979 and 1980 enabled Montague to complete his Selected Poems (1982) and his second long poem, The Dead Kingdom (1984) both co-published by Dolmen (Ireland), Oxford (England), Wake Forest University Press (US) and Exile Editions (Canada).

 In 1987, Montague was awarded an honorary doctor of letters by the State University of New York at Buffalo.
 Governor Mario M. Cuomo presented Montague with a citation in 1987 "for his outstanding literary achievements and his contributions to the people of New York."
 Montague served as distinguished writer-in-residence for the New York State Writers Institute during each spring semester, teaching workshops in fiction and poetry and a class in the English Department of the University of Albany.

 In 1995, Montague and his second wife, Evelyn, separated, and he formed a partnership with American student Elizabeth Wassell (later to be the author of The Honey Plain (1997)).
 He has 2 daughters with Evelyn, Sibyl and Oonagh.

-In 1998, Montague was named the first Irish professor of poetry, a three-year appointment to be divided among The Queen's University in Belfast, Trinity College Dublin, and University College Dublin.
+In 1998, Montague was named the first Irish professor of poetry, a three-year appointment to be divided among Queen's University Belfast, Trinity College Dublin, and University College Dublin.
 He held this title from 1998 to 2001, when he was succeeded by Nuala Ní Dhomhnaill.
 In 2008, he published A Ball of Fire, a collection of all his fiction including the short novella The Lost Notebook.

 Death

-Montague died at the age of 87 in Nice on 10 December 2016 after complications from a recent surgery.
+Montague died at the age of 87 in Nice, France, on 10 December 2016 after complications from a recent surgery.
 He is survived by his wife Elizabeth Wassell, daughters Oonagh and Sibyl and grandchildren Eve and Theo.